 - pursuing emergency medical certifications (including being a National Ski Patrol volunteer)

 - living and working in a remote area of Navajoland working with at-risk youth

 - researching and developing plans for an alternative “Traveling School” for Native American students

 - advocating for families (including our own) who have children with mental illness or developmental disabilities

 - work to support grieving individuals–including online art-journaling classes

 - completing a university degree–37 years after starting!

-- Discovering “Nature Therapy” and starting the training/certification process to become an official Forest Therapy “Guide”
+- Discovering “Nature Therapy” and completing the training/certification process to become an official Forest Therapy “Guide”

 What are the components of a Big Epic?
 Brainstorming a big idea, researching what others have done, making extensive plans as to how this dream might be implemented, talking with friends, family (and yes, even strangers) about this big idea, abandoning the project if it is way too big for even me, and making the feasible plan(s) become reality.
 Each of these steps is an integral part of the Big Epic–and I find great delight in the time devoted to each step.
 When I have nothing that I am currently pursuing, I feel lost and a bit discouraged.
 A new Big Epic to pursue (even if never implemented) gets me excited again!